 What Are the Signs of Norwood 3 Hair Loss?

-- Loss of density at the front of the hair
+- Loss of density at the front of the scalp

 Norwood 3 Hairline (Temple Recession)